aimalm/mvc/README.md

-### Shenenigans
+###Shenenigans

-# Our website is social media platfor where users send challenges to friends
+#This project is a social media platform where users create their personal photo memories by sending challenges to their friends

-   This is how it works;
+ Here is a small description to make the concept more clear;

 -Add an image to your website.
 -Invite a friend/family (another user) to that challenge.
 -The person that is challenged has a limited time(it can be short like 24 hours, 1 week or longer ) to respond to the challenge,so be careful to not miss the deadline.

-# Things to Improve
+#Things to Improve

 -Connect two tables to each other in the database.
 -Achieve to add another or multiple users to the page.